Department of Surgery

 During the past five years 80 percent of our residents who sat for the Qualifying and Certifying Examinations of the American Board of Surgery have passed.
 The percent rate for passing these examinations on the first attempt was 87 percent for the Qualifying Examination (QE) and 86 percent for the Certifying Examination (CE).
 These pass rates are well above the national averages as reported by the American Board of Surgery.

 All past residents seeking postgraduate training have been successful in obtaining fellowships.
 Graduates over the last 10 years (2008 through 2018), have entered postgraduate programs in the following subspecialties: hepato-pancreato-bilary surgery, minimally-invasive surgery, colorectal surgery, cardiothoracic surgery, plastic and reconstructive surgery, transplant surgery, trauma, critical care, vascular surgery, and burn surgery.
-Fellowship programs include the following institutions: Barnes Jewish Hospital-Washington University, Southern Illinois University, Eastern Virginia Medical School, Greenville Hospital System, Maryland Shock & Trauma, Mayo Clinic, Henry Ford Clinic, University of Tennessee, Baylor University, Johns Hopkins University, Emory University, University of Iowa, the University of Kansas, University of South Carolina, University of Texas - Houston, Washington University in St. Louis, Emory, and Einstein College of Medicine - Montefiore.
+Fellowship programs include the following institutions: Barnes Jewish Hospital-Washington University, Bryn Mawr Hospital, Southern Illinois University, Eastern Virginia Medical School, Greenville Hospital System, Maryland Shock & Trauma, Mayo Clinic, Henry Ford Clinic, University of Tennessee, Baylor University, Johns Hopkins University, Emory University, University of Iowa, the University of Kansas, University of South Carolina, University of Texas - Houston, Washington University in St. Louis, Emory, and Einstein College of Medicine - Montefiore.